- Oct 7, 2024

 My blog objectives:

-Expose how our modern translations have ignored the original language of the Bible in order to present a Bible that is more easily readable by modern readers.
+Expose how our modern translations have ignored the original language of the Bible in order to present a Bible that is more easily readable by modern Western readers.